Homepage

 The word "rôtie" sounds more like roasted piece of meat, but the ancient translation for toast was "rôtie".
 Now we use the english word "toast" for breakfast or tea time but "rôtie" or "croûtons" in this case.
 However, "rôtie" is more proper.
 A roast beff would spell "rôti" without "e" at the end.

-Le Calvados
+Calvados brandy

 Dear Ben,